ppy/osu-wiki/wiki/Help_Centre/en.md

 If none of this helps, please send in a support ticket to [accounts@ppy.sh](mailto:accounts@ppy.sh) with more information on the issue - including your computer's technical specifications, model (where appropriate) and any other information you think may help us discern the cause of your problem.

-#### I can't hold more than a few keys at once while playing osu!mania.
+#### I can't hold more than a few keys at once while playing osu!mania

 **This is due to a hardware issue common to most keyboards called *ghosting*.**